Esperance Senior High School

 Esperance Senior High School (ESHS) is a comprehensive public high day and boarding school, located in Esperance, a regional centre 780 km southeast of Perth, Western Australia.

-The school farm 35 km north of the town, produces grain, sheep and cattle on a commercial basis.
-A Pre-Vocational Rural Skills program and a Year 11 and 12 Primary Industry Studies Vocational Education and Training (VET) course are currently provided for students at the School Farm.
+The school has a farm 35 km north of Esperance that produces grain, sheep and cattle on a commercial basis.
+A pre-vocational rural skills program and a year 11 and 12 primary industry studies Vocational Education and Training (VET) course are currently provided for students at the farm.
 There is also a farm demonstration block on the school site where lower school agricultural subjects are offered to students.
 The farm program allows educational programs for agricultural studies and equine studies.

-The Esperance Senior High School campus (previously Esperance Community Education Campus) hosts several partner services on school grounds including Esperance Education Support Centre, and Esperance Residential College.
-With South Regional TAFE located within walking distance of the high school.
+The Esperance Senior High School campus (previously Esperance Community Education Campus) hosts several partner services on school grounds, including the Esperance Education Support Centre and the Esperance Residential College, with South Regional TAFE located within walking distance of the high school.

 History

 Founded in 1966, the school has grown from a small rural junior high school to a comprehensive senior high school with 880 students in 2012, approximately 7% of whom are Aboriginal.
 The school is situated on 28 ha of land in town and with an 800 hectare school farm situated 35 kilometres out of town.

-In 2004, a $3.75 million upgrade of the north wing and the establishment of the Curtin Vocational Training and Education Centre (VTEC) enhanced the provision for practical subjects.
-The Fixing Our Schools program contributed $489,853 to the maintenance of buildings.
+In 2004, a upgrade of the north wing and the establishment of the Curtin Vocational Training and Education Centre (VTEC) enhanced the provision for practical subjects.
+The Fixing Our Schools program contributed to the maintenance of buildings.

-In 2006, the $7.53 million Junior Campus, with 18 classrooms catering for years 8 and 9 students, was built.
+In 2006, the junior campus, with 18 classrooms catering for year 8 and 9 students, was built.